RanaUniverse/xubuntu_minimal_installation_settings/README.md

 ### 10. Bucklespring Build From Source
+I keep the bucklespring zip file from the link below and the date is last commit date.
 ```
 I need to download [zip of bucklespring](https://github.com/zevv/bucklespring)...
 The Steps are written in this repo, below is just for my offline installation.`